Diagnostic code

 - 4Look for intake leaks near the runner

-- 5Run compression testing if the fault remains
+- 5Have a qualified shop run compression testing if the fault remains.

 Confusable And Related Codes